vvorobjov/nrp-documentation/nrp/tutorials/virtual_coach/interacting_exp.rst

     import pandas as pd
     import matplotlib.pyplot as plt

-    spikes_df = pd.read_csv(StringIO(csv), sep=",")
+    spikes_df = pd.read_csv(StringIO(spikes), sep=",")
     spikes_df.plot.scatter('time','id')
     plt.show()

 State Machines
 ^^^^^^^^^^^^^^
 Through the Virtual Coach, users can interact with the simulation state machines the same way they can with the transfer functions.
 Currently we have only one experiment that contains a state machine.
-Let's start it and see how we can interact with the state machines.
+Let's stop our current simulation and start it and see how we can interact with the state machines.

 .. code-block:: python

+    sim.stop()
-    vc.clone_experiment_to_storage('ScreenSwitchingHuskyExperiment')
+    exp_id = vc.clone_experiment_to_storage('ScreenSwitchingHuskyExperiment')
-    sim = vc.launch_experiment('screen_switching_0')
+    sim = vc.launch_experiment(exp_id)

 After the experiment has been started, we can retrieve the names of the defined state machines.